Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 # ▶️ How to Run the Project

-## 1. Open the Power BI Report
+### 1. Open the Power BI File

-Download or clone the repository and open:
+Clone or download the repository and open:

 ```text
 Sales Insights of Data Analysis - AtliQ Hardware .pbix